Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Study Design, Part 1: Co-Design of Virtual Humans for Mental Health Support

 Among participants' selections (n=481) on their top four female voices (see Appendix \ref{study1:additional}--Table \ref{W3:femaleVoicesTable}), the two most selected female voices were again North American: 60.5\% of participants selected the American voice (US\_F), and 52.2\% did so for the Canadian one (CA\_F).
 In contrast to the male voice selections (Section \ref{W3:maleVoices}), the Irish voice (IE\_F) emerged as the third most popular choice (49.9\% of participants), followed by the British voice (GB\_F) with 41.4\% of participants favoring it.
 Concerning the top female voice selections, only the American (27.2\% of participants) and Irish (18.7\% of participants) made it to the first three places.
 Both were followed by the Philippine voice (PH\_F--15.6\% of participants).
 Differently from male voice selections, neither British (GB\_F) nor Canadian (CA\_F) voices were preferred for female agents.

-Similar to observations on participants' choices of male voices (Section \ref{W3:maleVoices}), Indian participants (n=57) leaned toward female voices that matched their place of origin when selecting the four most encouraging female voices: 80.7\% of Indians (n=57) selected the female Indian voice (IN\_F).
-Similarly, participants from the United States (n=354) generally included the American voice (US\_F) in their four most encouraging female voices (56.2\% of responses).
-Nevertheless, as with male voice selections, this effect was not observed in participants' final top preferences for female voices.
+Similar to observations on participants' choices of male voices (Section \ref{W3:maleVoices}), Indian participants (n=57) leaned toward female voices that matched their place of origin (i.e., India) when selecting the four most encouraging female voices.
+There was a significant positive correlation between Indian participants' place of origin and the selection of the female Indian voice (\(\chi^{2}=94.5, df=1, p<0.01\)): 80.7\% of Indians (n=57) selected the female Indian voice (IN\_F) in their top four most encouraging voices.
+Participants from the United States (n=354) were also observed to include the female American voice (US\_F) in their four most encouraging female voices (56.2\% of responses).
+However, contrary to what we observed among Indian participants, there was not a significant correlation between American participants' place of origin and their selection of the female American voice (\(\chi^{2}=3.22, df=1, p=0.07\)).
+On a different direction, when asked to select the most encouraging voice among the top four female voices each participant selected, Indian participants (n=57) ended up selecting voices different from the female Indian voice (IN\_F): Only 29.8\% of them preferred it.
+It was the same for American participants (n=354), with only 24.9\% of them selecting the female American voice (US\_F) as the most preferred voice among the top four female voices each participant selected.

 Among the themes described in Table \ref{table:voiceCategories}, participants (n=481) generally indicated \textit{Comfort} (45.9\% of responses), \textit{Matching} (40.1\% of responses), and \textit{Ethnicity} (30.8\% of responses) as their top three criteria to select female voices.
 As observed among international participants (n=79) on their preferences of male voices (Section \ref{W3:maleVoices}), \textit{Self-similarity} was not a prevalent criterion for their selection of female voices: only 6.3\% of responses included it.
 On the contrary, \textit{Comfort} (48.1\% of responses) and \textit{Matching} (43.0\% of responses) were the top reasons behind participants selections: e.g., ``\textit{I believe this voice has a calming effect and it fits accordingly to the persona of the counselor i chose.
 Anything else will probably make me want to go to a different counselor}" [FV026], \textit{``it looks perfect to her and also it will helps in motivation"} [FV046].